 Want to add something extra?

-• Shelled edamame (you can defrost from frozen by soaking with the noodles)
+• Shelled edamame (you can defrost frozen edamame by soaking it with the noodles)

 I always love garnishing with sliced green onions and sesame seeds.